awakenedhaki/masterR/playground/toy_data/README.md

 There are two things that I want you to get out of this.

-1. I used `fill=..count..` again, but this time to prove a different point.
-This is showing us the density of of each **individual** plot.
+1. I used `fill=..count..` again.
 Notice how `Boston` is dark while `New York City` is lighter.
-    This is because of the fact that the color gradient is set to the **highest value** overall.
-Each graph is *sharing* a y-axis.
-    Therefore you would not be able to observe the density of your counts using this method, since `New York City` is skewing the gradient.
+This is because New York City has the greatest amount of counts, and thus, is a greater portion of our data.
 2.  `facet_wrap(~ City)`, this is a new function\!
 This works just like group\_by, but rather than doing some computation, you are producing a plot\!
 It is group the `Income` of each person by their respective